qwertzy-antonio-godinho/dots/README.md

 These dot files are managed locally using the ```setup_home_dots.sh``` script.

 ### What does the script do?
-Upon execution, the script will create a directory tree just like the directory structure inside the  SOURCE ```home``` directory.
+This script looks for a givel file modification date in a SOURCE and TARGET location to identify the latest version.

+The script creates a directory tree just like the directory structure defined inside the SOURCE ```home``` directory.
 Any directories not present in the target location will be created if they do not exist.

 This is followed by the creation of a symbolic link or a copy of the file in the TARGET destination location for each of the files present in the SOURCE ```home``` directory.